jscriptcoder/numelm/README.md

 8. Don't know yet.
 Any suggestion is always welcomed :wink:

 ## Notes
 1. There are around 122 tests that covers the whole API.
-You can have a look in [tests](tests) folder.
+You can have a look in [tests](tests) folder to see how to use the API.
+Each test could be considered as an example.

 2. I use [debug](debug) folder to debug functionality in the browser with breakpoints.
 You need to run ```elm-reactor``` in this folder, open the browser in http://localhost:8000, and then click on _Main.elm_.
 Open devtool, sources, and in _Main.elm_ you have your compiled Javascript.